hlorus/CAD_Sketcher/docs/getting_started.md

 Switch back to the [Selection Tool](user_interface.md#select-tool), by pressing ESC.
 Make sure nothing is selected by pressing ESC again or by clicking into empty space while the selection tool is active.
-Now select the circle and click the the button in the sidebar to add a diameter constraint.
+Now select the circle and click the button in the sidebar to add a diameter constraint.

 ## Convert